 When you are offered a "rate lock" from a lender, it means that you are guaranteed to keep a set interest rate for a determined period for the application process.
 This ensures that your interest rate cannot rise during the application process.

-While there are various lengths of rate lock periods (from 15 to 60 days), the extended ones are typically more expensive.
-You can get a longer period for your lock, but in doing so, will most likely have a higher rate than you would have with a shorter period
+While there might be a choice of rate lock periods (from 15 to 60 days), the longer spans are usually more expensive.
+You can get a longer period for your lock, but in doing so, will most likely have a higher rate than you would with a shorter span of time

 Do you have a question regarding a mortgage program?